Camp Fatima (New Hampshire)

 Camp Fatima is a Catholic overnight summer camp located in Gilmanton Iron Works, NH.
 The camp has a waterfront on the northern shore of Upper Suncook Lake.

 History

-The camp was founded in 1949 by Richard Boner, after the previous establishment, a Jewish camp named Camp Wingo, closed and relocated to Maine.
+The camp was founded in 1949 by Richard O Boner, after the previous establishment, a Jewish camp named Camp Wingo, closed and relocated to Maine.
 The camp is named after Our Lady of Fátima, a Marian apparition observed in 1917 by three shepherd children at the Cova da Iria, in Fátima, Portugal.

 New Hampshire Governor Chris Sununu attended Camp Fatima from 1984 to 1989.

 Program

-Camp Fatima has 4 normal sessions during the summer, each session is 2 weeks long.
+Camp Fatima has four normal sessions during the summer.
+Each session is two weeks long.
 Along with the normal sessions, the camp also offers a special needs week.
 The camp programs are as follows: